nodejs/node/doc/api/process.md

 * {string}

-The `process.platform` property returns a string identifying the operating system platform on which the Node.js process is running.
+The `process.platform` property returns a string identifying the operating system platform for which the Node.js binary was compiled.

 Currently possible values are: